-Mobile devices are expected to account for 63% of global internet usage by the end of 2019.
+Mobile devices are expected to account for almost 80% of global internet usage by the end of 2019.
 What’s even more important to know is that more than half of mobile internet users leave a website that does not render properly on their device.
 Responsive web designs can help lower your risk of losing this population of potential buyers.
 A responsive e-commerce site will help improve your site’s accessibility and loading speed, which will ultimately boost your customers’ shopping experience.

 8. Use breadcrumbs.

 Breadcrumbs are little navigational pointers that tell customers where they are on your online store.
 They make it easier for customers to browse a wide selection of products since there’s an option to go up or return to the previous category or page.
 They also prevent your customers from getting or feeling lost within your site.
 This saves them time from performing another search while enhancing their user experience.

 Social proof can come in the form of product reviews, testimonials or guarantees (e.g., trust seal).
 Incorporating social proof into your site shows your commitment to helping your customers make informed decisions.
 It also makes your customers feel that they are making the right decision when they buy your product.

 Safeguard your customers’ personal details and payment information from cyberattacks by ensuring your site meets PCI compliance requirements and uses SSL encryption.
 If your online store doesn’t have SSL certificates, Google Chrome will tag it as “Not Secure”, which is placed right beside your website’s URL.
 So while SSL isn’t exactly part of web design, your SSL status is one of the first things that your potential customers will notice, which can influence their decision of visiting your online store.

 1. Don’t forget to highlight your unique selling proposition.